Writing Successful Nomination and Support Letters

 Many successful letters are able to express to non-specialists the broad significance of one or two specific accomplishments.
 An effective way to do this is by detailing each of the achievements in a separate paragraph that explains the nature of the long-standing problem, grounds as to why the field may have been at an impasse, the way in which the candidate advanced that problem and how the field has responded to this work.

-Supporting letters while similarly recognising a candidate’s major achievements should also try to focus on other aspects of their work not mentioned in the nomination.
+Supporting letters while similarly recognising a candidate’s major achievements should focus on other aspects of their work not mentioned in the nomination.

 Although most scientific awards focus on scientific excellence, some colleagues have made important impacts on the field by organising or facilitating large scale scientific objectives such as expeditions or infrastructure development.
 Many scientists have also dedicated time to advance meetings, societies, journals, outreach or teaching and this service can also tip the balance once a short list is assembled.